thosgood/qubit.guide/TO-DO.md

     + icon for `.technical` divs?
         * use the title of the div too
     + some figures are just TOO BIG (e.g. that relative phase/probability graph for decoherence)
+        * note also that e.g. Deterministic/Probabilistic/Quantum computation are too wide --- need some sort of fullwidthimage environment
     + external link icon?
 - **"last updated" date on title page**
 - `.idea` and `.technical` envs have problems: